-A chic guesthouse in a conveniently central, yet quiet, part of the city, the ten-room Olive Grove Guesthouse offers an unexpectedly high standard of accommodation and personal service.
+A chic guesthouse in a conveniently central, yet quiet, part of Windhoek, the Olive Grove Guesthouse offers an unexpectedly high standard of accommodation and personal service.
 There is everything you could possibly need here, so it makes an ideal start or end to a trip around Namibia.

 An intriguing combination of style and attention to detail makes Onguma Tented Camp the ultimate in safari accommodation.
 Every comfort is provided and the bush-chic styling ensures you are cocooned in luxury.
-Seven tents are ranged around a waterhole that attracts constant procession of wildlife.
+Seven tents are arranged around a waterhole that attracts a constant procession of wildlife.

-Set on the shady riverbank, Riverdance Lodge’s well-appointed rooms look over the Kavango River.
-No attention to detail has been spared by the personable owners who used all of their own experience of travelling in its design and execution.
-The food – based on local fresh produce – is excellent.
+Set on the shady riverbank, the well-appointed rooms at Riverdance look over the Kavango River, where elephant are frequently spotted.
+You’ll find peace and privacy here, with no attention to detail spared by the personable owners who used all of their own experience of travelling in the lodge’s design and execution.

 Standing on the Zambian bank of the Zambezi, just 30 minutes from Livingstone, this secluded lodge has wonderful views to Zimbabwe on the opposite bank.
 Each thatched cottage has a private deck overlooking the river – a perfect spot for that African safari sundowner!
 This is one of our best value options.